-Econometrics and Time Series software: E-views, GAUSS, S-Plus, STATA, TSP, etc. I recommend the students to become familiar as soon as possible with at least two of the packages (E-views or STATA and Gauss or S-Plus).
-One menu-driven (good to analyze empirical data) and the other better designed for programming (good for simulations).
-This course will be heavily based on E-views.
+Econometrics and Time Series software: E-views, STATA, Matlab, R, Python, etc. I recommend the students to become familiar as soon as possible with at least two of the packages (E-views and Matlab or R or Python) One menu-driven (good to analyze empirical data) and the other better designed for programming (good for simulations).